Joel-hou/SmartInspector/README.md

 This is our OPNFV doctor project experimental configuration tutorials

 ![](doctor.png)

+The original goal of our project is the conversation is not interrupted when hardware error occurs such as NIC down, after a few tries, We provide two solution here:
+- Solution 1:
+- Solution 2:

-We use zabbix as our Monitor, openstack congress as Inspector.
+We use zabbix as our Monitor, openstack congress as our Inspector.

 ## 0 OPNFV Deployment